apacha01/Pokedex/README.md

 # Pokedex
 Pokedex made with HTML, CSS and JavaScript using the pokeapi v2.

-# In process
+## Branches
-Master branch currently done without classes and in single file.
+master branch currently done without classes and in single file. classes branch is the project divided into files with classes, using modules and documented.
+This is the a way better version.

-Following https://roadmap.sh/javascript i'm done with Web API's.
-Once i study classes an updated (and way better) version will be available.
+#### The most professional project i made up to august 1st 2023